jeremytammik/tbc/a/2019_cefsharp_roundtrip.md

 Hope someone finds it useful.

 Basically, what I wanted was for a button in the browser (on a webpage) to trigger a command in Revit.
-This works by "binding" a javascript method to a c# object and its method.
+This works by "binding" a JavaScript method to a C# object and its method.
 In the Javascript we `await` for the object and call its function.

 So, let's make a dummy object for binding and a method in it.